 For crystyallisation plates:

-We have recently had a few succesfull shipments of crystallisation plates using Biocaire.
+There are a few cases where successful shipments of crystallisation plates have been carried out using Biocaire.

 Ahead of the screen it is important that you check which compounds you would like to screen against your protein target and if you need to get in contact with academic groups to access these.